JohnnyFa/johnnyFa/README.md

-# Hi there! 👋 I'm Johnny Fagundes
+# Hi there! 👋 I'm Johnny

 I'm a passionate Software Engineer with a focus on mobile development.
 My primary expertise lies in Android development, but I'm also well-versed in hybrid frameworks like Flutter with Dart and have some experience with Swift for iOS.